Defensive Model Expansion for Robust Bayesian Inference: Introduction

-We then apply these results to Gaussian process (GP) and Bayesian additive regression tree (BART) models.
-We show that BART models naturally satisfy the conditions required for a Bernstein–von Mises result (see also \citealp{rockova2020semi}), as do ``spike-and-GP'' priors.
-While we do not study this here, our semiparametric Bernstein–von Mises results for GPs also have scope for being extended to projection parameters even when the anchoring parametric model is misspecified.
+We apply these results to Gaussian process (GP) and Bayesian additive regression tree (BART) models.
+We show that BART models naturally satisfy the conditions required for a Bernstein-von Mises result (see also \citealp{rockova2020semi}), as do ``spike-and-GP'' priors.
+While we do not study this here, our semiparametric Bernstein-von Mises results also may be extended to projection parameters even when the anchoring parametric model is misspecified.
 These theoretical results are validated on simulated data.

 In addition to being theoretically simple, defensive model expansion is easy to implement in practice.
-For example, because our convergence rate and model selection results apply directly to BART models, existing software for the \emph{general BART model} of \citet{tan2019bayesian} makes it straight-forward to obtain parametric adaptivity with default prior specifications.
+For example, because our convergence rate and model selection results apply directly to BART models, existing software for the \emph{general BART model} of \citet{tan2019bayesian} makes it straightforward to obtain parametric adaptivity with default prior specifications.
 BART models are especially attractive because, in addition to adapting to parametric structures, they also adjust to locally varying smoothness and the presence of low-order interactions \citep{linero2018abayesian,rovckova2020posterior,jeong2023art}.